-The monitoring of a range of physical and biological components of the Avon River mudflat and salt marsh system has been underway since 2002 (van Proosdij, 2005).
+The monitoring of a range of physical and biological components of the Avon River Estuary mudflat and salt marsh system has been underway since 2002 (van Proosdij, 2005).
 In 2016 CBWES was commissioned to develop and implement a monitoring program to complement previous research efforts and further document habitat conditions downstream of the Avon River Aboiteau and Causeway in advance of potential upgrades as part of the Highway 101 Twinning Project.
-Pre- and post-construction monitoring including unmanned aerial vehicle (UAV or drone) surveys will be undertaken in order to quantify environmental impact predictions of the Environmental Assessment (EA) report and to support efforts to adequately offset any unavoidable negative impacts to salt marsh and fish habitat.
+Pre- and post-construction monitoring, including unmanned aerial vehicle (UAV or drone) surveys, will be undertaken in order to quantify the environmental impact predictions of the Environmental Assessment (EA) report and to support efforts to adequately offset any unavoidable negative impacts to salt marsh and fish habitat.
+Additional baseline fish and fish habitat surveys are also scheduled in the of Summer and Fall 2019 to meet Fisheries and Oceans Canada (DFO) information requirements.
+This information will be provided in a separate addendum to this report.